MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 ### Time and materials

-When a material usage log entry that is submitted is linked to a project that is mapped to a time-and-materials contract line, the system creates two journal lines, one for cost and one for unbilled sales.
+When a submittrf material usage log entry is linked to a project that is mapped to a time and materials contract line, the system creates two journal lines, one for cost and one for unbilled sales.

 ### Fixed price

-When a material usage log entry that is submitted is linked to a project that is mapped to a fixed-price contract line, the system creates one journal line for cost.
+When a submitted material usage log entry is linked to a project that is mapped to a fixed-price contract line, the system creates one journal line for cost.

 ### Default pricing

 The logic for entering default prices for material is based on the product and unit combination.
-The transaction date, the contract line that the project is mapped to, and the currency are all used to determine the appropriate price list.
-The fields that affect default pricing, such as **Product Id** and **Unit**, are used to determine the appropriate price on the journal line.
+The transaction date, the contract line that the project is mapped to, and the currency, are all used to determine the appropriate price list.
+The fields that affect default pricing, such as **Product ID** and **Unit**, are used to determine the appropriate price on the journal line.
 However, this only works for catalog products.
-For Write -In products, the price entered when the material usage log entry is created is used for cost and sales price on the journal lines.
+For write-in products, the price entered when the material usage log entry is created is used for cost and sales price on the journal lines.

-You can add a custom field on the Material Usage Log entry.
-If you want the field value to be propagated to actuals, create the field on the Actuals and Journal line tables and use custom code to propagate the field value using from Time Entry to Actuals via journal line using Transaction Origins.
+You can add a custom field on the **Material Usage Log** entry.
+If you want the field value to be propagated to actuals, create the field on the **Actuals** and **Journal Line** tables.
+Use custom code to propagate the selected field value from Time Entry to Actuals through the journal line using transaction origins.
 For more information on Transaction Origins and Connections see [Linking Actuals to original records](linkingactuals.md#example-how-transaction-origin-works-with-transaction-connection)

 ## Use entry journals to record costs